Guide to Knowledge Management Best Practices, Tools, and Features

 Appoint a knowledge base leader

-Having a manager to oversee a knowledge base, with regular duties, KPIs, and relevant team members reporting to them, will ensure the information it contains is constantly updated and relevant.
+Designate a manager to oversee a knowledge base, with regular duties, KPIs, and appropriate team members reporting to them.
+This will help maintain content quality by ensuring it is constantly updated and relevant.

-At the same time, having a manager to oversee the knowledge base will mean that KPIs are being tracked more effectively and connected to customer support or IT tickets.
+At the same time, this will mean that KPIs are being tracked more effectively and connected to customer support or IT tickets.

 -